 - Educational goals.
 Any background about what they are studying that would make them want to visit a wastewater treatment plant (e.g., adv placement, watershed studies, biology class, general water, etc.)

 On your end:

 - Teachers/chaperones.
 We’ve found it’s best to split students into groups of 10 to 12.
 This way they can hear the tour guide and stay focused.
-For students under the age of 13 we request one teacher or chaperone per group.
+For grade school students we request one teacher or chaperone per group.
 This help students with staying focused, not wandering off and not touching equipment.

 - Legalities.
 Below are the links for the required request and liability forms.
 While it is acceptable to bring them the day of the tour, they do need to be submitted.

 - Cellular service.
 Cell signals are very weak here at the plant.
 So plan for logistical calls ahead of time.

 - Avoid Google Maps.
 Google map directions are not accurate for this site.
 Please download the map below.

 - Accident avoidance.
 Be very careful when turning off Hwy 1 onto our access road.
 It is a sharp right turn immediately at the end of the metal guard rail as you finish crossing the river.
 There is no room to taper off of Hwy 1 and drivers behind you will not expect anyone to slow down there.